coveooss/gotemplate/docs_tests/basic_features/assignation.md

 As in Go lang, you must initially declare your global variable using the `:=` assignment operator and subsequent overwrite use the `=` operator.

-Sometime, global variables may exist without the code writer being aware of their existence.
-They could be defined in an imported file and we need a mean to be able to assign theses variables without pre-assign validation.
-In that case, you could use the special `~=` assignment operator.

 | Razor expression                            | Go Template                                                                     | Note
 | ----------------                            | -----------                                                                     | ----
 | `@string := "string value";`                | `<pre-assign check code>{{- set $ "string" "string value" }}`                   | Global declare and assign of string